kmualim/kmualim.github.io/_publications/2018-04-12-datastructures.md

 # My Projects

 Later, I took to implementing the various data structures present in Java to implement classification systems as well as an API Connect 4 game.
 My projects utilize various data structures to create and implement classification systems in a given Warehouse (#Sorting Warehouses) and sorts buildings based on a specific characteristic about these buildings (#Building Classification) , such as Year Of Construction.
-Lastly, I've implemented a game of Connect 4 that allows you to play with a very simple AI system (#Connect 4).

 # Sorting Warehouses